tukhai/star-wars-people-list/README.md

 Just simply calling /people/:personId api and render the data into a simple table.

 ### React-router & localStorage
-In this application, react-router is used to route between our main page and detail page. <br><br>
+In this application, react-router is used to route between our main page and detail page. <br>

 If from main page, we click to the pagination (for example page no.3), then we click to an item on page no.3, we'll be redirected to /people-details page.
 Then, if we click to "back" button of browser, we'll be back to main page, but on page no.1 not page no.3, which is not a great User Experience.<br>
 To solve this issue, we simply save data of current page into localStorage.